-Continuous measurements of water level in Zackenberg River are used for discharge calculations of the total runoff from the 512 $km^2$ drainage area outlined in Fig. 44.
+Continuous measurements of water level in Zackenberg River are used for discharge calculations of the total runoff from the 512 km^2 drainage area outlined in Fig. 48.

-Figure 44: Map showing the Zackenberg drainage basin (512 $km^2$ ).
+Figure 48: Map showing the Zackenberg drainage basin (512 km^2).
 The hydrometric station (red dot) is located approximately 1-2 km up streams from where the Zackenberg River drains out in Young Sound (left).
 A photo showing the bridge and surroundings of the hydrometric station.

-The hydrometric station (st. 642-2) consists of two water level radars and one velocity radar mounted on the bridge, and a turbidity (OBS-3) sensor, conductivity sensor and two pressure transducers mounted on a metal frame (Fig. 45) which is placed on the riverbed.
+The hydrometric station (st. 642-2) consists of two water level radars, one sonic ranger, one velocity radar and one water temperature sensor mounted on the bridge, and two pressure transducers mounted on a metal frame (Fig. 49) which is placed on the riverbed.
 All measurements are automatic, but the sensors need frequent inspections during the field season to ensure that they operate, as they should.